 - How often we need to service the element

 Pretty logical really, the things you use most often, and the things you have to pay the most attention to, are placed within the permaculture zones closest to the house.
-The things that are used the least often, or that require little or no attention, are placed furthest away from the house.
-Permaculture have other fantastic ideas like using mulch to improve soil and reduce workload, and cover crops.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.